MarioVilas/winappdbg/doc/source/Tools.rst

 Tools
 *****

 The *WinAppDbg* package comes with a collection of tools useful for common tasks when debugging or fuzzing a program.
-The most important tool, the :ref:`Crash logger <crash-logger>`, attaches to any number of target processes and collects crash dump information in a SQLite database.
-It can also apply :ref:`heuristics <crash-key>` to discard multiple occurrences of the same crash.
+The most important tool, the :ref:`Crash logger <crash-logger>`, attaches to any number of target processes and collects crash dump information in a SQL database.
+It can also apply :ref:`heuristics <signature>` to discard multiple occurrences of the same crash.

 The source code of these tools can also be read for more examples on programming using *WinAppDbg*.